Simple Ways to Learn Context Clues

 How to teach context clues?

 Sound, evidence-based approaches such as direct instruction, choice in reading materials, and varied interaction (including technology) with new words will help students learn to use context clues.
+There are several types of context clues that students must be able to identify:

 Resources that Scaffold Context Clues